Jesssullivan/Funmat-HT-Notes/README.md

 ***a WIP @ the D&M Makerspace***

-*or, skip ahead and declare war on small volume thermoplastics and win back months worth of free time (and also pass go & collect $200)*
+*or, skip ahead and declare war on small volume thermoplastics and win back months worth of free time (and also pass go, collect $200, etc etc)*

-*xD*

 The core of most of our Funmat HT struggles stem from the poor location and quality of the extruder.